-Public sector accounting is covered by a range of government legislation and accounting standards that are designed to ensure proper accountability for public funds.
-Section 17 of the PRSRA 2011 and section 39 of the Police Act 1996 permit the Secretary of State to issue codes of practice to all PCCs and Chief Constables, and the Home Office has issued the Financial Management Code of Practice (Revised July 2018).
+- Public sector accounting is covered by a range of government legislation and accounting standards that are designed to ensure proper accountability for public funds.
+Section 17 of the PRSRA 2011 and section 39 of the Police Act 1996 permit the Secretary of State to issue codes of practice to all PCCs and Chief Constables, and the Home Office has issued the Financial Management Code of Practice. - 2.
 The PCC is the recipient of all funding, including the government grant and precept and other sources of income, related to policing and crime reduction and all funding for a force must come via the PCC.
 How this money is allocated is a matter for the PCC in consultation with the Chief Constable, or in accordance with any grant terms.
-The Chief Constable will provide professional advice and recommendations.

-The Financial Regulations are designed to establish overarching financial responsibilities, to confer duties, rights and powers upon the PCC, the Chief Constable and their officers and staff and to provide clarity about the financial accountabilities of groups or individuals.
+The Chief Constable will provide professional advice and recommendations. - 3.
+The Financial Regulations are designed to establish overarching financial responsibilities, to confer duties, rights and powers upon the PCC, the Chief Constable and their officers and to provide clarity about the financial accountabilities of groups or individuals.
 They apply to every member and officer of the service and anyone acting on their behalf.
-Chief Officers are responsible for ensuring that all officers, employees, contractors and agents are aware of the existence and content of these Financial Regulations, Financial Procedures and other internal regulatory documents and that they comply with them and that they are complied with.

-A modern organisation should also be committed to innovation, within the regulatory framework, providing that the necessary risk assessment and approval safeguards are in place.

-The PCC and all officers and employees have a general responsibility to take reasonable action to provide for the security of assets under their control and for ensuring that the use of these resources is legal, properly authorised, provides value for money and achieves best value.
-They have a duty to abide by the highest standards of probity (i.e. honesty, integrity and transparency) in dealing with financial issues.

-Financial Regulations explain the working financial relationship between the PCC and the Chief Constable and their respective Chief Financial Officers.
+Chief Officers are responsible for ensuring that all employees, contractors and agents are aware of the existence and content of these Financial Regulations, Financial Procedures and other internal regulatory documents and that they comply with them and that they are complied with. - 4.
+A modern organisation should also be committed to innovation, within the regulatory framework, providing that the necessary risk assessment and approval safeguards are in place. - 5.
+The PCC and all employees have a general responsibility to take reasonable action to provide for the security of assets under their control and for ensuring that the use of these resources is legal, properly authorised, provides value for money and achieves best value.
+They have a duty to abide by the highest standards of probity (i.e. honesty, integrity and transparency) in dealing with financial issues. - 6.
+Financial Regulations explain the working financial relationship between the PCC and the Chief Constable and their respective chief financial officers. - 7.
 The PCC and Chief Constable are jointly responsible for approving or amending Financial Regulations.
-The CFO (PCC) is responsible for maintaining a review of the 'Financial Regulations' element of the Scheme of Governance, and submitting any additions or amendments to the PCC and Chief Constable, after consulting with the CFO (Chief Constable) and the Chief Executive.
+The CFO (PCC) is responsible for maintaining a review of the 'Financial Regulations' element of the Scheme of Governance, and submitting any additions or amendments to the PCC and Chief Constable, after consulting with the Chief Constables Chief Financial Officer (CFO CC) and the Chief Executive. - 8.
 Breaches of Financial Regulations of a serious nature may result in disciplinary proceedings.
 Such cases shall be reported to CFO (PCC) who shall determine, after consulting with the Monitoring Officer, whether the matter shall be reported to the PCC and/or Chief Constable.

-The Financial Regulations are divided into a number of sections, each with detailed requirements relating to the section heading.
-References are made throughout the individual sections to consented limits of authority.
+9. The Financial Regulations are divided into a number of sections, each with detailed requirements relating to the section heading.
+References are made throughout the individual sections to delegated limits of authority.
 These are also summarised in Section 6.

 Section 1 - Financial management

-• Section 2 - Financial planning
+Section 2 - Financial planning

-• Section 3 - Management of risk and resources
+Section 3 - Management of risk and resources

-Section 4 - Systems and procedures Section 5 - Joint Working Arrangements
+Section 4 - Systems and procedures

+Section 5 - Joint Working Arrangements

-• Section 6 - Summary of consented limits
+Section 6 - Summary of delegated limits

-Section 1 - Financial Management
+SECTION 1 - FINANCIAL MANAGEMENT

-1.1 Financial Management Standards
+1.1 FINANCIAL MANAGEMENT STANDARDS